Suggested Reading

 Thou shalt not be a jerk – Eugene Cho

 These are some books on the subject of the proper role of Christianity in politics that I have found enlightening.
-They reassured me that I’m not imagining things about Christian Nationalism.
+They reassured me that I’m not imagining things about Fundamentalist Christianity and Christian Nationalism.

 Bring back your people – Aaron Scott